Godfrey II, Duke of Lower Lorraine

 Godfrey (or Godefrid) II (965–1023), called the Childless, son of Godfrey I, Count of Verdun (d.
-1002) was the first of several members of his family to become duke of Lower Lorraine (also known as Lower Lotharingia) which roughly corresponded to modern Belgium and the Netherlands.
+1002) was the first of several members of his family to become duke of Lower Lorraine (also known as Lower Lotharingia) which roughly corresponded to modern Belgium, southern Netherlands, and the northern part of the German Rhineland.

 Biography

 Godfrey was appointed duke on the advice of Godfrey's close relative Gerard of Florennes, bishop of Cambrai.
 He was appointed to this position by the emperor Henry II in 1012 after it had been vacant for seven years since the death of Duke Otto, son of the previous duke, Charles.

 Godfrey and his family, the so-called House of Ardennes-Verdun, were loyal to Henry II, whose reign was troubled by a disputed succession and factional conflict.
 As a result Godfrey, like his father, is remembered for his role in leading military missions against the magnates of his own region, including Dirk III of Holland, Lambert I, Count of Leuven, Regnier V the count of Hainaut, and Gerard, count of Metz.
 Seen by chroniclers as rebels, these men had powerful allies.
 The chronicle of the bishops of Cambrai, in its entry for 1017, openly complains that the sisters of Henry II's own wife, Cunigunde of Luxembourg, were arousing rebellions against the status quo.
 Gerhard was married to a sister of Cunigunde, and another sister was the mother of Dirk III.
 Her brothers were rebels in several parts of the empire: Count Frederick of Luxembourg, Archbishop Adalbero of Trier, Bishop Thierry II of Metz and Henry V, Duke of Bavaria, who was deposed from his dukedom in 1009.
 Henry II was eventually replaced by a nephew of Count Gerhard, Conrad II.

 Also complicating the conflicts of Lower Lotharingia was the continuing involvement of French magnates in the west of the region, especially the counts of Flanders.
 The boundary between Flanders and Lower Lotharingia was the Scheldt river, but the Flemish counts became lords on both sides of the river during this period.
 Under Godfrey, two of his brothers were placed as margraves at forts on the Scheldt, responsible for special frontier lordships or margraviates.
 Gozelo was based at Antwerp, while Herman was based at Ename.
 The family's county of Verdun in Upper Lotharingia went to another brother, Frederick.
 It was Gozelo who became the duke of both Lower and Upper Lorraine after the death of Godfrey the childless.